quaziashfaq/notes/cloud/aws.md

   - AD connector - allow on pemise users to login to aws applications with AD
   - distributed service with automatic failover
   - compatible with other aws services
-  - aws organizations - centrally goern and manage multiple aws accounts in one place.
+  - aws organizations - centrally govern and manage multiple aws accounts in one place.

+- Service control policies (SCPs)
+     - AWS Organizations provides central governance and management for multiple accounts.
+     - Organization SCPs allow you to create permissions guardrails that apply to all accounts within a given organization.

 - AWS Organizations
 #### Management and governance
   - Account management services
-    - AWS control tower - set up and govern a secure multi-account aws environment
+    - AWS control tower - set up and govern a secure multi-account aws environment.
+It helps to ensure all AWS accounts to conform to company-wide policies.
+    - Service control policies (SCPs) - AWS Organizations provides central governance and management for multiple accounts.
+Organization SCPs allow you to create permissions guardrails that apply to all accounts within a given organization
     - AWS organization - Centrally govern and manage your environments across multiple aws accounts.
     - aws budgets - improve your planning and cost control.
   - Provisioning Services